Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: End-to-end methods

+More advanced methods for TE rely on computer vision techniques, taking images as input (not PDF).
+We study four end-to-end TE methods, with different architectures.
+Confidence scores are typically obtained from the final softmax layer of the neural network and are used to classify bounding boxes.

-DETR is an encoder--decoder transformer model for object detection tasks.
-The architecture is divided into two parts: a backbone model (CNN) which extracts image features, fed into a transformer.
-Its neural architecture enables DETR to predict all objects at once (in parallel).
+\paragraph{TATR} TAble TRansformer (TATR)~\cite{TATR} is a model released by authors of PubTables-1M, pretrained on their dataset, using the DEtection TRansformer (DETR)~\cite{DETR} architecture.
+It consists of two parts: a backbone model (CNN) which extracts image features, fed into an encoder--decoder transformer model for object detection tasks.
 In contrast with prior approaches, e.g.~\cite{lin2018focallossdenseobject,zhou2019objectspoints,tian2019fcosfullyconvolutionalonestage}, DETR does not need to be given ``anchors'' (regions where to look for candidate objects to extract).
 Instead, DETR learns a small, fixed number of position encodings, so-called \emph{object queries}, and uses them for extraction.

-DETR outputs a fixed number of predictions that include bounding boxes, object labels and confidence score distributions. \emph{TATR-detect} is the TD model, abridged to \emph{TATR-d} in Figure~\ref{fig:tatr}; its output feeds the \emph{TATR-structure (TATR-s)} model which performs TSR.
+TATR is composed of two models: one for TD, \emph{TATR-detect}, whose output feeds the \emph{TATR-struct} model which performs TSR.
+Given a page as an image, TATR-detect performs object detection to locate tables.
+Then, in the cropped images, TATR-struct detects table structure elements.
+TATR-struct expects as input the locations of tokens (letters, digits, symbols, etc.) in the document as vertical and horizontal coordinates in pages; we use PDFAlto to extract them.
+Finally, we obtain a complete table, including textual cell content, and export it as HTML markup.